endernewton/subdiscover/README.md

 If you fail to reproduce the result, please feel free to contact me (xinleic@cs.cmu.edu).

-Credit goes to 1) Olga Veksler for Graph Cut and Max Flow code; 2) Piotr Dollar and Larry Zitnick for Structured Edge Detection Toolbox; and 3) Deformable Part Model version 5; 4) Alexander Vezhnevets, Matthieu Guillaumin, et al for code that transfers masks 5) Miki Rubinstein et al for the datasets and evaluation codes.
+Credit goes to 0) Bharath Hariharan et al for Exemplar LDA code; 1) Olga Veksler for Graph Cut and Max Flow code; 2) Piotr Dollar and Larry Zitnick for Structured Edge Detection Toolbox; and 3) Deformable Part Model version 5; 4) Alexander Vezhnevets et al for code that transfers masks for figure ground segmentation; 5) Miki Rubinstein et al for the datasets and evaluation codes.

 Xinlei Chen, CMU